payara/Payara/README.md

 ![#badassfish](payara-logo-blue.png)

-# Payara 5
-This is an experimental branch which includes the changes and upcoming modules due to debut with GlassFish 5.
-The main Payara project continues to exist on the _master_ branch.

-## Included upcoming JSR modules

-- Servlet 4.0 (JSR 369) - Servlet 4.0
-- JSF 2.3 (JSR 372) - Mojarra 2.3
-- CDI 2.0 (JSR 365) - Weld 3.0
-- Java EE Security  1.0 (JSR 375) - Soteria 1.0
-- Bean Validation 2.0 (JSR 380) - Hibernate Validation 6.0
-- And others

-For specific versions of the implementations included, look into [appserver/pom.xml](appserver/pom.xml).

-Note that while many modules have been integrated, testing that everything works is a work in progress at this moment.

 # Payara Server 5

-Payara Server 5 is a patched, enhanced, and supported application server derived from GlassFish Server Open Source Edition 4.x.
+Payara Server 5 is a patched, enhanced, and supported application server derived from GlassFish Server Open Source Edition 5.x.

 Payara Server 5 development is coordinated by the Payara Foundation, a UK not-for-profit organisation.